Complaints:

-Ms Cassie Willis is the complaints officer in the Mercy University Hospital and the operational management of the complaints process is assigned to the Quality and Risk Management Department.
+Ms. Cassie Willis is the complaints officer for the Mercy University Hospital and the operational management of the complaints process is assigned to the Quality and Risk Management Department

 If it hasn't been possible to resolve your concerns locally, you have the option to make a formal complaint in writing.